WebFlight/Queue/README.md

 # Development notes
 * Functionality is tested using JUnit and Mockito.
 The *queue.helpers* and *queue.usecase* packages contain business logic and have a 100% coverage.
-* For contributions, fork the repository, make changes, fix unit tests with 100% coverage and issue a pull request.
+* For contributions, fork the repository, make changes, fix unit tests with 100% coverage and issue a pull request to the develop branch (Gitflow).

  [1]: docs/Queue.png